-Since the Reformation medicine and theology have developed as two different professions.
+Since the Reformation, medicine and theology have developed as two different professions.
 Health and healing seem to mirror this separation, health being seen as the domain of medicine and healing as part of prayer.

-Current scientific studies have shown that physical, emotional and spiritual health are deeply inter-related – so how can we integrate health and healing in our ministry?
+Current scientific studies have shown that physical, emotional, and spiritual health are deeply inter-related – so how can we integrate health and healing in our ministry?

 Explore the Transplantation: Opting-in or presumed consent for organ and tissue donation? report to learn more about the Church's position on transplantation.
 Feel free to use the transplantation discussion starter in a group or on your own.

-The SRT Project has been involved, along with scientists from various Scottish universities, in the development of a report about the new technology of brain imaging.
+Society, Religion and Technology has been involved, along with scientists from various Scottish universities, in the development of a report about the new technology of brain imaging.
 While this technology has been developed for use in health settings, it is now also being used in other areas such as courts of law.

 The Neurobiology, Free Will and Moral Responsibility report asks the question, "Do we have free will, or are we just puppets, ultimately controlled by our brains?"

 What is synthetic biology all about?
-Dr Murdo Macdonald considers the ethical and theological questions raised by the development of artificial life; are scientists really 'playing God'?
+Dr Murdo Macdonald considers the ethical and theological questions raised by the development of artificial life: are scientists really "playing God"?

 "Humanity is charged not only with the stewardship of the world around us but also the care and concern for other people.
 To deny the technological breakthroughs and consequent benefits promised by synthetic biology would be irresponsible.
 There are potential benefits to be gained from synthetic biology, and the church has a responsibility to be in discussion with those carrying out such research."

 The Synthetic Biology report and the discussion starters explore questions such as "does God give us authority to unpick and reconstruct nature in the fundamental way which is at the core of synthetic biology?"
 And "to what extent should our God-given ability to be creative be hemmed in by moral and ethical considerations?"